-Keep fabric lampshades looking good between deep cleanings by running a lint roller over them to remove pet hair and dust.
-Wipe all other types of lampshades with a clean microfiber cloth when you dust the room.
-Regardless of the type of lampshade, you should clean them once each season.
+Between deeper cleanings, keep your lampshades good by dusting them when you clean the room.
+Run a lint roller over them as needed to remove pet hair and debris.
+Regardless of the type of lampshade, you should deep clean them once each season.

 Note: This article originally appeared on September 16, 2015.
 It has been revised and updated for clarity.